tasket/wyng-backup/README.md

 ...restores a volume called 'vm-work-private' to 'myfile.img' in the current folder.

-Its possible to specify any valid file path or block device.
+Its possible to receive to any valid file path or block device using the `--save-to` option.
 However, note that '/dev/_vgname_/_lvname_' is a special form that indicates you are saving to an LVM volume; Wyng will only auto-create LVs for you if the save-to path is specified this way.
-For any save path, Wyng will try to discard old data before receiving.
+For any save path, Wyng will try to discard old data before receiving unless `--sparse` or `--sparse-write` options are used.

 _Emergency and Recovery situations:_ The `--from` option may be used to receive from any Wyng archive that is not currently configured in the current